-While not directly tied to your salary or hourly wage, paid vacation time and sick leave are part of your employer’s benefit package, which does translate to money in your pocket.
-In 2015, Project: Time Off found Americans essentially lost $61.4 billion in benefits by not using their PTO.
+While it is not directly tied to your salary or hourly wage, paid vacation time and sick leave are part of your employer’s benefit package, which does ultimately translate to money in your pocket.
+In 2015, Americans essentially lost $61.4 billion in benefits by not using their PTO.
 The implications are bigger than your individual benefit offering, too.
 The overall cost to the U.S. economy due to unused PTO comes close to $152 billion and about two million American jobs.

 Not taking time away from your work actually decreases your overall job satisfaction.
 "Project: Time Off" suggests planning your vacation time out in advance each year.
 According to the survey, employees are happier in areas of their lives, such as professional success, relationships with families and friends, physical health and more, when they utilize the time off they earn.

 UnityPoint Health Wellness Manager, Stefanie Spilde, emphasizes the health benefit that can come from making an effort to step away from the work environment.

 “Taking time off helps to remind us who we are outside of work,” Spilde says.
 “Oftentimes, our interests and hobbies get put by the wayside when we feel bogged down at work.
 Time off helps you revive your relationships with family members and friends, who may take a back seat at times.”

-Spilde also says for those who continue to not make taking time off a priority, stress can continue to negatively impact their health.
+Spilde says for those who don't prioritize personal time off, stress can negatively impact their health.

 “Time off from work can help decrease your risks of many chronic conditions, such as heart disease, depression and hypertension.
 High levels of stress can lead to chronic inflammation, which is associated with every major age-related disease.
 Although everyone has stress, those that live the longest are proven to take time to down shift to shed stress,” Spilde says.